RADF

 Preference will be given to applications that address one or more of the following priority target groups:

-The current Application Package can be downloaded here(PDF, 1MB), along with the Application Form here(PDF, 289KB).
+The current Applicant Guidelines can be downloaded here(PDF, 1MB).
+The RADF Application process is now online.
+For applications, please complete the Application Form, Project Budget Form and Eligibility Checklist for Professional and Emerging Artists Form.
 All activities that receive RADF funding are required to complete and submit an Outcome Report within eight (8) weeks of project completion.
-An Outcome Report template can be found here(PDF, 262KB).
+The Project Outcome Report template can be found here.

 Successful RADF Applications

-Charters Towers Regional Council RADF Program approved eight (8) applications for funding in the 2024-2025 year, details of which can be viewed here(PDF, 153KB).
-Funded projects from previous years can be found here(PDF, 221KB).
+Charters Towers Regional Council RADF Program approved six (6) applications for funding in the 2025-2026 year, details of which can be viewed here(PDF, 222KB) Funded projects from previous years can be found here(PDF, 319KB).
 These projects may inspire future applications for community projects.

 If you have an idea for a project or would like support in completing a RADF application, contact Council’s RADF Liaison Officer, Kathy Thorley, on 07 4761 5300 or mail@charterstowers.qld.gov.au for assistance.